josh-works/josh-works.github.io/_drafts/wayne-ersnt-was.md

 image: /images/title_image.jpg
 ---

 Kristi's dad passed away early this year: January 12, 2020.

 He was one of her best friends.
 She and he spoke on the phone _every day_.
 I'm not speaking hyperbolically - she and he spoke on the phone almost 365 times last year.
 He was a pillar in his community, in a way I didn't even realize anyone could be today.
 (I associate the phrase with civic leaders from the 50s.)

 There's a lot of pieces to pick up.
 <!--more-->

-More text